 It does not always have to be a whole semester - some programs abroad last only one or a few weeks.
 These are possible through both partner or non-partner institutions.
 Summer or winter programs can be a smart and efficient way to add an international element to your studies.

-TU Dortmund University, through funding from the BMBF and the DAAD, offers PROMOS scholarships for participation in short-term programs at partner institutions.
+TU Dortmund University, through funding from the BMBF and the DAAD, offers PROMOS scholarships for participation in short-term programs at overseas partner institutions.
 This is the only PROMOS program in which not only Bachelor and Master but also PhD students are eligible for funding.
-PROMOS scholarships are available for the following programs:
+PROMOS scholarships can be awarded for the indicated programs below:

-A short-term program (between one and eight weeks, typically in the semester break) at a foreign university can give you insight into a new culture and language and possibly also broaden your scholarly knowledge in a particular subject.
-The application deadlines and formalities vary and are set by the respective universities.
+A short-term program (between one and eight weeks, typically in the semester break) at a foreign institution can give you insight into a new culture and language and possibly also broaden your knowledge in a particular subject.
+The application deadlines and formalities vary greatly and are set by the respective host institutions.

 Under "Current Postings" you will find a regularly updated list of programs for which TU Dortmund University's students can receive a scholarship or a (partial) tuition waiver.
-However, you should also search for other programs not listed here; sometimes the program fees are so low that the programs can be affordable even without a scholarship.
+However, you should also search for other programs not listed here (also at non-partner institutions); sometimes the program fees are so low that the programs can be affordable even without a scholarship.

 Normally you will have to cover all costs for a short-term program on your own.
 The host institution may offer scholarships.